agrikatheprogrammer/codepath-cybersec-homework/README.md

 The RDBMS that MHN-Admin uses is

-The exported JSON has the details of the attacks - the date, the protocol, the source ip, source port, destination port, and the honeypot I deployed/was attacked.
+The exported JSON file has the details of the attacks - the date, the protocol, the source ip, source port, destination port, and the honeypot I deployed/was attacked.

 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*